-The purpose of the Bachelor of Science in Information Technology (BSIT) program is to prepare students to acquire knowledge in theoretical and practical applications in computer hardware, software, and information systems.
-Students participate in computer virtual laboratory exercises, become skilled in solving IT problems, and conducting oral and written presentations.
+The purpose of the BSIT program is to prepare students to acquire knowledge in theoretical and practical applications in computer hardware, software, and information systems.
+Students participate in computer virtual laboratory exercises, become skilled in solving IT problems and conducting oral and written presentations.